-Known as the "oasis in the prairie," Chickasaw National Recreation Area is full of mineral water, natural springs and waterfalls.
-The area is full of activities all year long including, cycling, swimming, boating and hiking.
+Known as the "oasis in the prairie," Chickasaw National Recreation Area is full of mineral water, natural springs, and waterfalls.
+The area is full of activities all year long including, cycling, swimming, boating, and hiking.
+Learn more about

 6. Robbers Cave State Park, Wilburton

 Located in southeast Oklahoma in the San Bois Mountains, this state park is a prime destination for rock climbers and rappellers.
-The park boasts over 8,200 acres of wilderness where visitors can enjoy hiking, hunting, fishing and horseback riding.
+The park boasts over 8,200 acres of wilderness where visitors can enjoy hiking, hunting, fishing, and horseback riding.
 You can also camp here at

 7. Blue River, Tishomingo